nouhoum/ansible-ec2-play/EC2.md

     ec2Status instanceId

 ## ec2Start
-Starts the EC2 instance with the specified instanceId.
+Starts the EC2 instance with the specified `instanceId`.

 **Usage**